sam-m888/pygobject-docs/getting_started.rst

 Getting Started
 ===============

+To get things started we will try to run a very simple `GTK+
+<https://www.gtk.org/>`_ based GUI application using the PyGObject provided
-Before we start the installation of all the needed dependencies for your platform create a small Python script called ``hello.py`` with the following content and save it somewhere:
+Python bindings.
+First create a small Python script called ``hello.py`` with the following content and save it somewhere:

 .. code:: python